Wedding Photography at Castell Coch Near Cardiff in South Wales

 Top Wedding Venue Booking Tip:

 Always ensure that a registrar is available on your proposed date before booking Castell Coch as your venue.
-Do this before looking at booking your ceremony venue to avoid disappointment.
+Do this before booking your ceremony venue to avoid disappointment.

 Contact the Cardiff Register Office to arrange on 02920 871680.